-Growing Linseed
+Growing Our Linseed (Flaxseed)

-The linseed you find in the The Linseed Farm products is English grown and the majority is locally grown on our farm just outside Horsham and across Sussex.
-We are proud of our products, and our Farm Fresh ethos.
-Here we've tried to answer some of the more common questions we get asked about growing linseed, and the harvesting process.
+The linseed (flaxseed) you find in The Linseed Farm products is English-grown, and the majority is locally grown on our farm just outside Horsham and across Sussex.

-How big is your farm and how much would you expect to harvest?
+How big is your farm, and how much would you expect to harvest?

 How do you prepare the soil?